GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 ### Section 1: Supreme Law

 1. This Constitution voids conflicting laws.
-2. If a rights violation is in conflict with Articles I, II, V, VII and XVI is in the books of state jurisdictions, they are not only struck down void but also must be removed.
+2. If a rights violation is in conflict with Articles I, II, V, VII and XVI is in the books of state jurisdictions, they are not only struck down and void, but also must be removed.

 ### Section 2: Amendment Process